New mutual aid collective serving free meals in NDG

 The collective was founded on the principle that poverty is a policy issue, and that currently available resources can be used to effectively combat food insecurity.
 Ultimately, the collective aims to affirm that resources shouldn’t be spent on fueling wars but instead on feeding those in need.

-“There are enough resources to go around, there’s so much food waste that can serve to feed people,” said Mackenzie, another organizer of the collective, who has been granted full name anonymity due to the nature of their occupation.
+“There are enough resources to go around, there’s so much food waste that can serve to feed people,” said Mackenzie, another organizer of the collective, who has been granted full name anonymity for safety reasons.
 “Just by making meals out of surplus food, we’re proving that there are resources to feed people.
 It’s more of an issue of political will.”

 CultivAction is a solidarity cooperative of urban farmers who also supply ingredients to Food Not Bombs NDG.